Taking action

 Step 7: Hearing readiness certificate

-An important new feature of the Industrial Division is the Form 13E Hearing Readiness Certificate.
+An important feature of the Industrial Division is the Form 13E Hearing Readiness Certificate.
 It must be filed by the date set in the orders made at the directions hearing.

 Step 8: Final hearing